Understanding Win32 App Detection Rules in Microsoft Intune

 Registry Based Win32 App Detection Rules

-This registry based win32 app detection rule verify the application existence based on windows registry key, value existence, string, Integer or version comparison.
+This registry-based win32 app detection rule verifies the application’s existence based on the Windows registry key, value existence, string, Integer, or version comparison.

 • Key path: The full path of the registry key that contains the value to detect.